Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 }
 ```

-Now, you can reference anything inside `/utils` using this decorator!
+Now, you can reference anything inside `/utils` using this decorator.
 For convenience, we added an entry for `@components` as well, since NextJS projects tend to pull from that directory a lot 👍

 ### Using a special Contentful package to format rich text